 The problem is so significant, OSHA has issued a comprehensive guideline in the form of an ergonomics program management for the meat packing industry.
 Repetitive strain injuries account for nearly one-third of all workers’ compensation dollars paid out in the U.S.

-The Ramos Law Firm has ten years of experience advocating for workers in industries including meat-packing and manual labor, and those experiencing repetitive strain.
+Ramos & Law has ten years of experience advocating for workers in industries including meat-packing and manual labor, and those experiencing repetitive strain.
 We offer free consultation for injured workers in need help getting back on the job.